 - Participation and contribution to communal worship and devotional times during block courses.
-Guidelines of how to lead devotions, prayers and examen during the block course are contained in Appendix - 2.
+Guidelines of how to lead devotions, prayers and examen during the block course are contained in Appendix 2 - 2.
 A daily personal practice of prayer, readings and/or a 'daily office'.
 (This may be incorporated into your annual 'Rule of Life') - 3.
-Participation in an annual day retreat during a block course. - 4.
-Drafting and implementing a personal 'Rule of Life' in each of the internship years. (see Appendix 3) - An activity/event of volunteering in which you engage with an aspect of social and/or environmental justice.
+Participation in an annual day retreat during a block course (if and when available). - 4.
+Drafting and implementing a personal 'Rule of Life' in each of the internship years. (see Appendix 1) - An activity/event of volunteering in which you engage with an aspect of social and/or environmental justice.
 (This may be activated by opportunities available through your internship placement, such as Foodbank, Environment Project, Neighbours' Day, Community Action Day, Prison work, etc.) - 6.
-Using your supervisor to help you clarify issues of spiritual formation.
+Using your Supervisor to help you clarify issues of spiritual formation.

-Optional practices you may also consider, depending on your needs in the internship and guidance of your supervisor or Fieldwork Co-ordinator, are:
+Optional practices you may also consider, depending on your needs in the internship and guidance of your Supervisor or Ministry Formation Co-ordinator, are: